ekozat/courses_select_manager/sprint8/sprint8_docs/userStories.md

 - Upon toggling to dark mode, ensure the background color changes to a dark hue while text and elements adjust for better visibility.
 - Implement smooth transitions between light and dark modes without disrupting the user experience.

+**Title:** Responsive Design

+**Priority:** High

+**Estimate (in hrs): -**

+**User Story:** As a user, I want the application to be responsive across various devices and screen sizes.

+**Acceptance Criteria:**
+- Test and optimize the application's layout for desktops, tablets, and mobile devices.
+- Ensure elements, such as buttons and text, adjust appropriately for different screen resolutions.

+**Title:** Error Handling and Messaging

+**Priority:** Medium

+**Estimate (in hrs): -**

+**User Story:** As a user, I want informative error messages and handling for any unexpected issues, for example searching for invalid course.

+**Acceptance Criteria:**
+- Implement clear and descriptive error messages for scenarios like network failures, incorrect inputs, or system errors.
+- Ensure the messages guide users on corrective actions or provide assistance to resolve issues.